 Mentorship programs are one of the strongest and cost effective means in a healthcare organization's arsenal when it comes to retaining employees.

 Ready to get started?
-Let's walk through seven key steps you can take to implement a successful healthcare mentorship program within your organization using Together
+Let's walk through seven key steps you can take to implement successful healthcare mentorship programs within your organization, and how Together can help.

 While turnover is certainly a prominent issue within healthcare, retention is just one of many goals mentorship can help you reach.

 Organizations may start a program with the goal of helping clinical staff advance their careers by developing non-clinical skills like interpersonal communication skills or conflict management.
-Mentors can play a critical role in growing soft skills that build better relationships with colleagues and broaden professional networks.
+Healthcare mentors can play a critical role in growing soft skills that build better relationships with colleagues and broaden professional networks.

 Identifying a shortlist of objectives will help you create an effective program that meets the needs of your employees and organization.
 It's important to remember that mentoring programs are not one-size-fits-all; what works for one healthcare organization may not work for another.